 Revenue forecasts for Tesla in 2021/22

 Analysts predict Tesla’s annual revenue to increase on average by 56% for 2021.
-The revenue forecasts expects Tesla to generate on average $49.32 Billion in 2021.
-In addition, the average revenue forecast for 2022 is $64.19 Billion.
-The revenue forecasts suggest further growth for Tesla as the EV market continues to grow in 2021/22.
-Looking ahead, ARK’s model as discussed above predicts Tesla to generate $507 Billion by 2025 with an EBITDA of $176 Billion.
+The revenue forecasts expects Tesla to generate on average $49.25 Billion in 2021 (as of 14/05/2021).
+In addition, the average revenue forecast for 2022 is $65.78 Billion.
+The revenue forecasts suggest strong financial performance for Tesla as the EV market continues to grow in 2021/22.
+Looking forward, ARK’s model as discussed above predicts Tesla to generate $507 Billion by 2025.
+This translates an EBITDA of $176 Billion for the same year.
 See ARK’s full revenue model here.

 Whats in Tesla’s pipeline for 2021